-The Contractor shall propose a job mix formulae required in the Works.
-In order to obtain optimum quality of the mixtures, the job mix formulae for the mix shall be prepared on the basis of testing several laboratory design mix gradations within the limits set in Table 4.74 at an appropriate range of bitumen content.
+The Contractor shall propose a job mix formula required in the Works.
+In order to obtain optimum quality of the mixtures, the job mix formula for the mix shall be prepared on the basis of testing several laboratory design mix gradations within the limits set in Table 4.7.5 at an appropriate range of bitumen content.
 As a guide, the design bitumen content will usually be in the range of 5-7%.